-Guards pleads not guilty in alleged assault on prison inmate
+Guards plead not guilty in alleged assault on prison inmate

 Bourget’s attorney, Michael Sheridan, told the Boston Herald his client’s side of the story will be heard during the legal process.

-Lavorato’s attorney did not address the specifics of the case, but said in court a potential witness had reached out to his client via text message.
+Lavorato’s attorney did not address the specifics of the case, but said in court that a potential witness had reached out to his client in a text message.

 Sign up for Daily Newsletters